ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/client-api/document-identifiers/working-with-document-identifiers.dotnet.markdown

 ## Identities

-If you need to have consecutive IDs across the cluster, you can use the identity option.
+If you need to have successive IDs across the cluster, you can use the identity option.
 To do so you need to use a pipe (`|`) as a suffix to the provided ID.
 It will tell RavenDB to create the ID when the document is saved but here it will use a special always-incrementing integer value that is cluster-wide.